 The second way to build your mental muscles is with intensely desired goals.
-The

-fulfill that desire.
+to fulfill that desire.
 And the more you write down your goals and plans, and review

 them, the more likely it is that you will see all kinds of possibilities for achieving

 The third generator of creative-thinking muscles is pressing problems.
-A good question
+A good

-out all extraneous answers and give you the three most important ones.
+will sort out all extraneous answers and give you the three most important ones.

 When you have your three most pressing problems, ask yourself, “What is the worst